 Now that we’ve determined the scope, content, and organization of your website, it’s time to design the look and feel or “visual design.”
 I often team up with one of my designer friends who works in tandem with me to carry over the strategies we developed in the Discovery and User Experience phases.
 In this step, we mock up a design of two or three pages that are exemplary of most pages in your website.
 Usually, this means designing your front page and pages with unique layouts the user will see as she clicks around.

 Your website’s visual design is its outer shell, exactly what your users will see and interact with once your website goes live.
 At this stage, all our abstract efforts earlier on are realized in a visual layout for the first time.
-At this stage, you have the opportunity to tweak elements of the design, implement changes, or suggest an entirely different direction for your website’s look and feel.
+You have the opportunity to tweak elements of the design, implement changes, or suggest an entirely different direction for your website’s look and feel.

 Once you have approved the website’s look and feel, I’ll get to work wiring up your website.
 At this point, you can sit back and relax, as the behind-the-scenes web development process is all me.

 When I slice apart your website’s design and code it up for the web, you can rest assured that your website’s markup is performant, semantic, and search-engine friendly.
-In every website I develop, I adhere to the latest, international World Wide Web Consortium standards and ensure that your website is cross-browser compatible and optimized for performance.
+In every website I develop, I adhere to latest web standards and ensure that your website is cross-browser compatible and optimized for performance.

 By building your website on top of WordPress, a free, open-source content management system, I empower you completely to control your content after it goes live.
 You can update your content and create new pages whenever you want, from any web browser, and without any web expertise whatsoever.